CU-ESIIL/transformations-ecosystem-services-innovation-summit-2025__11/docs/index.md

 ## List of parameters

 Brainstorming treatments:
-R: herbicide/removal of invasive + reseeding sagebrush
+R: Herbicide/removal of invasive + reseeding sagebrush
-A: do nothing
+A: Do nothing
-D: mechanical removal of sagebrush or
+D: Mechanical removal of sagebrush

 (Intention and hypothesis) Better management decisions are made when starting from RAD. 😬